kofta999/blog-api-nest/README.md

 Here's a high-level overview of the features I might want to implement:

 1. **User Authentication**: Users should be able to register and log in.
-Implemented, only refresh tokens and logout remains
+Done.

 2. **Likes**: Users should be able to "like" posts.
 You'll need to keep track of which users have liked which posts to prevent a user from liking a post multiple times.